berberto/NT_vertex/README.md

 ### Comments

 1. `FE_vtx.py`:
-	- in `evolution` need to fill the FE matrix in sparse type from the beginning, to avoid conversion
+	- FE matrix filled in coordinate sparse format (can it be that node_id_tri[i (and j)] are the same for a different edge?
+Tested and it seems correct.
+No gain in speed anyway.
+	- FE matrix is not symmetric (max difference ~ 1.e-2)